 Safety issues and adherence to traditional gender norms in Zaachila limit the mobility and life prospects of adolescent girls.
 Public spaces are deemed too dangerous for them (harassment is common and there have been recent incidents of rape and trafficking of girls) and girls are often not allowed to leave their houses unless accompanied by a family member.
 Families expect girls to take care of their younger siblings and do most household chores.
-Some consider girls ages 14-15 to be old enough to have children because there is little access to sexual and reproductive health and rights education, many girls get pregnant before they turn 18.
-Young men in the community are taught that to be “masculine” is to be violent and aggressive, particularly in regards to their sexuality, which negatively affects young women.
-With few positive role models, young women look to pregnancy as a way to transition into adulthood, and some young men engage in risky behavior such as doing drugs and joining gangs.
+Some consider girls ages 14-15 to be old enough to have children because there is little access to sexual and reproductive health and rights education.
+Many girls get pregnant before they turn 18.
+Young men are taught that to be “masculine” is to be violent and aggressive, particularly in regards to their sexuality, which negatively affects young women.
+With few positive role models, young women look to pregnancy as a way to transition into adulthood, and some young men engage in risky behavior, such as doing drugs and joining gangs.

 Primary Location: Oaxaca